Escrito por: Simon Difford

 A hijuelo growing from an agave

-The agave has various means of reproduction (part from human biotech) - by flowers pollinated by a specific species of bat (Leptonycteris nivalis) bearing seeds and offshoots, 'hijuelos', which grow in the soil around the plant from its rhizomes (ground roots) and also form on the flower stalk ('quiote').
+The agave is asexual and has various means of reproduction (apart from human biotech) - by flowers pollinated by a specific species of bat (Leptonycteris nivalis) bearing seeds and offshoots (hijuelos), which grow in the soil around the plant from its rhizomes (ground roots) and also form on the flower stalk (quiote).

 Seeds are rarely used for commercial cultivation.
 The hijuelos start to form after the plants second year but are often not removed to propagate new plants until the third to fifth year depending on a farmer's personal preferences.
 The size of hijuelos is measured by agave farmers in terms of "lime, orange and grapefruit sized children".
 These are planted by hand in straight rows typically one to two meters between plants and three meters between rows with 2,000 to 4,000 plants per hector (2.5 acres).
-Some larger producers now also use micro propagation.
+Some larger producers now also use micro propagation (reproducing baby plants using adult plant tissue).

 Cut hijuelos ready for planting

-In April, as the female plant nears maturity a tall flower stalk or 'quiote' ('pronounced 'Kwai-O-Tee') sprouts from the centre top of the plant.
-This can grow up to 20 feet tall and if left to develop renders the agave useless for tequila production as the plant's energy reserves are used to grow the quiote.
-Hence, the quiote is cut off so forcing the sap to be diverted to the heart of the plant, or 'piña'.
+In April, as the female plant nears maturity a tall flower stalk or quiote (pronounced 'Kwai-O-Tee') sprouts from the centre top of the plant.
+This can grow up to 6 metres (20 feet) tall and if left to develop renders the agave useless for tequila production as the plant's energy reserves (in the form of inulin) are used to grow the quiote.
+Hence, the quiote is cut off so forcing the sap to be diverted to the heart of the plant, or piña.
 The sprouting of the quiote marks the end of the agaves lifecycle, after which the plant will die.
-Both male and female plants are used to make tequila and research is being carried out as to whether a particular gender makes better tequila.

 Agave usually reach maturity after five to eight years when the piña swells and ripens ready for harvesting.
-Plants grown in the highlands take longer to reach maturity (up to 12 years) than those grown in plains or valleys and it is common practice to fertilize agave to speed maturity and increase yields.
-Without the correct management even valley grown agaves can take 12-15 years to mature.
+Plants grown in the highlands take longer to reach maturity (up to 12 years) than those grown in plains or valleys and its common practice to fertilize agave to speed maturity and increase yields.
+Without the correct management, even valley grown agaves can take 12-15 years to mature.

 Red patches on ripe piña

-When the agave reaches perfect maturity - reddy-brown spots of bleeding sap are apparent on the surface of the piña after the pencas have been trimmed off.
-Four to six such spots on one agave indicate peak maturity, more than this is a warning that the piña is starting to decompose.
+When the agave reach perfect maturity - reddy-brown spots of bleeding sap are apparent on the surface of the piña after the pencas have been trimmed off.
+Four to six such spots on one agave indicate peak maturity, seven or more is a warning that the piña is starting to decompose.
 This is comparable to the way brown spots on a banana skin are indicative of ripeness.
 When the agave rich peak ripeness for harvesting the tequileros only have six months to a year to harvest the plant or it will start to decay.

 Some distillers favour overripe agave while others prefer underripe agave - the degree of ripeness influences the character of the tequila produced from it.
 Underripe agave tend to produce less complex tequilas with vegetal notes while overripe agave usually result in rounder, sweeter, full-flavoured tequilas.
-Agave past peak ripeness, called 'sobre maduro' (overripe) start to produce acids which impart extra flavour and complexity to tequila but also often with an almost vinegar note.
+Agave past peak ripeness, called sobre maduro (overripe) start to produce acids which impart extra flavour and complexity to tequila but also often with a vinegar-like note.

 Jimadors work from sunrise to shortly after midday to avoid the worst of the scorching afternoon heat and a skilled worker is expected to harvest over 100 piñas of agave a day.
 This is a highly skilled profession and the techniques tend to be passed from father to son.
 Even experienced jimadors have been known to lose toes to the coa's blade.
 Tarantulas and snakes attracted to the shady spots under the plants are also hazardous.

 Premium tequila brands often carry claims that the agave used in their production are "estate grown".
 This means they are grown on land owned or leased by the distillery so allowing the distiller to control the way the plants are tended.
 Using their own jimadors to harvest also ensures the leaves are cut right back close to the piña.
-When third-party growers sell their piñas to distilleries they are paid according to weight so tend not to cut the leaves back as closely, so earning more for their crop.
+When third-party growers sell their piñas to distilleries they are paid according to weight so, unless the distillery has strict standards, tend not to cut the leaves back as closely, so earning more for their crop.
 The disadvantage to this is that the leaves waxy surface is bitter so adversely affects the flavour of the finished tequila.
+Better producers who use third-party growers have contracts covering the 6 to 12-year life cycle of the piña so they can ensure quality and continuity.

 When harvesting a field, a good jimador will also leave plants which he considers not to have reached sufficient maturity or are over mature.
 These abandoned plants can be seen dotting the leaf-strewn ground of newly harvested fields.